nikitaeverywhere/webrender/readme.md

 ### `POST /render`

-Renders the page as if it was opened in Chrome browser, executing JavaScript, loading styles, etc.
+Renders the page as if it was opened in Chrome browser, optionally invoking custom async JavaScript provided as a `"js"` parameter.

-When rendering, it invokes arbitrary JavaScript code provided in `"js"` in **async browser context**, and returns the `JSON.stringify()` of whatever this code returns in the `"result"` property of the response body.
++ A result of a custom async JavaScript invocation (`"js"` and `"jsOn"` parameters) is returned in the response as `"result"`.
++ A result of the PDF generation (`"takePdfSnapshot"` parameter) is returned in the response as `"pdfSnapshot"`.

 Request body: